 Provides funding for a semester or an academic year to undergraduate students studying in areas of the world that are critical to U.S. interests and are underrepresented in study-abroad programs.

-Targets undergraduate women 25 and older who are returning to finish their degrees after a hiatus from a previous school.
+Targets undergraduate students 25 and older who are returning to finish their degrees after a hiatus from a previous school.
 Community college transfer students are welcome to apply.
-Application instructions for the fall 2015-spring 2016 academic year are available now.
-The deadline to apply is May 15.
+Application instructions for the fall 2018-spring 2019 academic year will be posted on this page in March.

 Targets undergraduate students whose educational and career interests are in the performing arts.
-Application instructions for the fall 2015-spring 2016 academic year are available now.
-The deadline to apply is May 15.
+Application instructions for the fall 2018-spring 2019 academic year will be posted on this page in March.

 Office of Undergraduate Admission

 72 Fifth Ave.
 (Map)

 New York, NY email@example.com